Shared Mobility Solutions for a Liveable and Low-Carbon North Sea Region

 The objectives of the project are resource efficiency, improving accessibility, increased efficiency in the use of transport infrastructure, reduction of space consumption for transport, improving quality of life and low carbon transport.

-SEStran’s role in the project will involve joint working with Enterprise Car Club and Edinburgh College along with other organisations to address Electric Vehicle (EV) use in the region, promotion of SEStran Tripshare, work to discuss and define the role of shared mobility for different modes of transport in combination with public transport, and to support shared bike use in the region.
+SEStran’s role in the project has involved joint working with Enterprise Car Club and Edinburgh College along with other organisations to address Electric Vehicle (EV) use in the region, the promotion of ridesharing, and the adoption of Mobility Hubs in the South East of Scotland, enhancing the public realm whilst promoting shared mobility (car clubs and bike-share) in combination with public transport.
 SEStran is also contributing to the coordination and development of a shared mobility manual for local governments and municipalities across Europe.